I will begin some of my end of the year routines:

-Art work for the parent tea (thank you to Working for the Classroom for the lesson idea)
+* I have started the art work for the parent tea.
+(Thank you to Working for the Classroom for the lesson idea.)

 " What I Learned About Myself This Year: I learned that I can do somethings by myself and some things I need help with.
 I learned I am good at writing stories.
 I learned that I have good eye sight.
 I learned that happiness can get you everywhere.
 I learned that when it's too hot I get uncomfortable, and when it's pouring rain I get uncomfortable.
 I learned that I can get distracted by other people.
 I learned that some things are easy to learn and some things aren't" - 2nd grade student

 After reading these journals, I really felt compelled to align my year end book with the mindfulness concepts I have taught my students all year long so I also created this Memory Book for Mindful Learners.
 This memory books does just that.
 This nicely captures student self reflection on how they have grown as mindful learners throughout the year: mind, heart, body. :)